 CUNNING DEVIL (LOST FALLS, BOOK 1)

-They call me cunning man, conjurer, wizard, but mostly they call me Ozzy.
-If a witch is throwing curses your way, or there's something scary scratching at your window in the night, I've got just the charm for you.
+Is a witch throwing curses your way?
+Something scary scratching at your window in the night?
+Then I've got just the charm for you.

 Mostly, though, I find things.
-Lost treasures, missing loved ones, doesn't matter.
-If you want something found, I'm your guy.
-For a nominal fee, of course.
+Lost treasures, missing loved ones—if you need something found, I'm your guy.

-So when a grieving father hired me to track down a stolen family heirloom, I was happy to help.
-Trouble is, what started out as another garden-variety stolen property job just ended in attempted murder.
-Mine.
+So when a grieving father hired me to track down a family heirloom stolen by a sticky-fingered hobgoblin, I was happy to help.

-They made a mistake, though, when they put a bullet in my stomach and left me for the worms.
+But they made a mistake when they put a bullet in my stomach and left me for the worms.

 They didn't bury me deep enough.